thorlindberg/thesis/dissertation/8-1 results-syntax.md

 }
 ```

 Suppose you are transmitting this to a client but you decide to alter the date format.
 This would cause the data to be invalidated by the recipient, but this is easily fixed by altering the expected structure.
-You may have altered the data structure to `split properties` of the original:
+Let us assume you alter the date property by splitting it into its components:

 ```
 {